The very best places to visit on a trip to Cairo, Egypt — with some off-the-beaten-path ideas.

 Google Maps doesn’t offer much guidance on how to use the metro, but luckily, all you need to know is where you are and where you’re going.
 You find a station on the map, get a ticket from the ticket booth (tell them the name of the destination station), take it in the right direction and change lines if necessary.
 It’s not hard, and there is no giant overwhelming station that will confuse you.

 The great thing about Cairo is that there are taxis everywhere, all the time.
-But we preferred taking Uber because it was also very affordable and saved us the headache from haggling with taxi drivers.
-The cost for an Uber was about 25-50 LE (US$1-3) to get to most places in the city.
+But we prefer taking Uber because it is very affordable and saves us the headache of haggling with taxi drivers.
+The cost of an Uber is about 25-50 LE (US$1-3) to get to most places in the city.
 If you need to take a taxi, make sure to agree on a price beforehand.
 Use the prices on Uber as a benchmark.

 10 Best Places to Visit in Cairo

 Here’s our list of the best places you must see in Cairo.
-If you want to talk to taxi drivers and tell them where you’re going in Arabic, definitely consult our list of names of Egyptian tourist sites in Arabic.
+If you want to talk to taxi drivers and tell them where you’re going in Arabic, definitely consult our list of Egyptian archaeological sites in Arabic.

 1. Pyramids of Giza and the Sphinx

-The Pyramids of Giza and the Sphinx are top of the list for one obvious reason: They’re the number one thing people think about when they think of Egypt.
+The Pyramids of Giza and the Sphinx are top of the list for one obvious reason: They’re what people think about when they think of Egypt.
 It would be a shame to come to Cairo and not see these incredible landmarks.

 So make no mistake, seeing the Pyramids of Giza and the Sphinx is not to be missed.